 - Bullets in FEAR are obviously hitscan, as they hit instantly even when in Bullet Time, and their impact points often don't match up with the visible tracers, sometimes hitting the player around corners.

-- MapleStory had a (now fixed) bug in which a projectile was used and the hit would register before the projectile hit the target, also, arrows and throwing stars are known to "follow" an enemy like a heat seeking missle (Especially jumping ones).
+- MapleStory had a (now fixed) bug in which projectile attacks would register as hits before the projectile got to the target.
+Also, arrows and throwing stars are known to "follow" an enemy like a heat seeking missile (especially jumping ones).

 - Tribes: Ascend originally had mostly hitscan weapons during the game's beta.
 Acting on player feedback, before the game's release Hi-Rez slowly phased out hitscan weaponry until only sniper rifles, shotguns, and two types of pistol remained hitscan weapons.
 Assault rifles, SMGs, and other pistols were changed to projectile weapons.

 - This is the main advantage of the Nitemare 3D's pistol; the plasma gun and the magic wand both emit relatively slow-moving particles.

-- In the Mass Effect series, weapon tech has reached the point to where bullets are actually small pieces from a block of metal ("ammunition block") that are first significantly reduced in mass by a new element ("element zero"), and then propelled electromagnetically to such ludicrous speeds that the hitscan is pretty well justified.
+- In Mass Effect series, gun bullets are tiny shavings of metal that are first significantly reduced in mass by the local Phlebotinum, "element zero", and then propelled electromagnetically to such ludicrous speeds that hitscan is pretty well justified.